DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 ### Hydration/Client-Side Performance

 All the traces below were captured in Chrome 107.0.5304.105 on a newly purchased [2022 Moto G Power](https://www.motorola.com/us/smartphones-moto-g-power-gen-2/p) device running Android 11.
 According to [@slightlyoff](https://github.com/slightlyoff), this device is [representative of a mid-tier Android device in 2022](https://twitter.com/slightlylate/status/1587729481216987136).
-Don't worry, though: the Samsung website advertises this device as having `Lag-free performance` 😎.

 #### Query Parsing Costs